If you can't have surgery to remove pancreatic cancer, you may still have an operation to help relieve symptoms or prevent problems such as a blocked

 - yellowing of your skin and the whites of your eyes

 If you are not able to have surgery to remove your cancer, your doctor might suggest you have a tube put in to hold the bile duct open.
 This tube is called a stent.
 You don't usually need an operation to have a stent put in.
-A specialist doctor can put it in during an endoscopy or through the skin guided by x-ray.
+A specialist doctor can put it in during an

 You might have an operation to allow bile to drain by bypassing your blocked bile duct if you can't have a stent or it hasn't worked.